arnesund/ruleset-analysis/README.md

 To be able to run the analysis as a Hadoop job, you need:

+ * Firewall config file as a text file (for example config file collected by RANCID)
+ * Firewall log files uploaded to HDFS
  * Hadoop tools installed, to be able to submit jobs to a cluster
    * You need the **hadoop** binary and the path to the **hadoop-streaming** jar file
    * Test availability of tools with **hadoop version** in a terminal